-The finance industry includes amongst others, debt factoring businesses, leasing companies, investment banks, credit-card companies, companies providing foreign exchange services, hedge funds and collective investment schemes.
+The finance industry includes amongst others, debt factoring businesses, businesses carrying on the letting of assets, investment banks, credit-card providers, foreign exchange service providers, hedge funds and collective investment schemes.

-In South Africa the Insurance business is regulated by the Financial Services Board Act, No. 97 of 1990.
+In South Africa the Insurance business is regulated by the Financial Services Board Act No. 97 of 1990.
 This act does not provide a definition of the word "Insurance" or "Insurance business".

 The word "insurance" is also not defined in the Act.
-For income tax purposes, the insurance business is divided into long-term insurance and short-term insurance and is governed by the Long-Term Insurance Act, No. 52 of 1998 and the Short-Term Insurance Act, No. 53 of 1998.
-These two acts provide the definitions of "short-term insurance business" and "long-term insurance business" respectively as meaning -
+For income tax purposes, the insurance business is divided into long-term insurance and short-term insurance and is governed by the Long-Term Insurance Act No. 52 of 1998 and the Short-Term Insurance Act No. 53 of 1998.
+These two acts provide the definitions of "long-term insurance business" and "short-term insurance business" respectively as meaning - and